sugi-juku/get-tension/README.md

     - plt_data.py

-        You can see graphs of training data.
+        You can see graphs of training data set.
         This includes fit_lr.py.

         ```